-Components Evidence, Examples, Suggestions, Notes, Directives 3A.
-Communicating with Students Click here to enter text. □ Specialist states clearly verbally or in writing what is being discussed or presented. □ The specialist models the process to be followed in the task. □ Specialist describes specific strategies they might use, inviting the students to interpret the strategies in the context of what they are learning. □ Specialist's vocabulary and grammar are appropriate.
+Observations of the Delivery of Gervices Components Evidence, Examples, Suggestions, Notes, Directives 3A.
+Communicating with Students Specialist states clearly verbally or in writing what is being discussed or presented.
+The specialist models the process to be followed in the task.
+Specialist describes specific strategies they might use, inviting the students to interpret the strategies in the context of what they are learning.
+Specialist's vocabulary and grammar are appropriate.
 3B.
-Train and Supervise Job Coach and Administrative Assistant Click here to enter text. ☐ Specialist offers formal and informal training for the job coach to improve completion of new responsibilities. ☐ Specialist uses an approved assessment to determining efficacy of job coach/ assistant's responsibilities.
+Train and Supervise Job Coach and Administrative Assistant Specialist offers formal and informal training for the job coach to improve completion of new responsibilities.
+Specialist uses an approved assessment to determining efficacy of job coach/ assistant's responsibilities.
 3C.
-Promotes STEP and Develops Community Training Sites Click here to enter text. □ Specialist considers the student's age, experience, interest and post-secondary goals in locating a training placement. □ Specialist evaluates students to determine any accommodations needed for student success at any site. □ Specialist provides for a job coach when needed □ Specialist establishes an employment network to include volunteer to paid experiences 3D.
-Assesses Student Progress in STEP Click here to enter text. □ Specialist makes the standards of high quality work clear □ Students are invited to assess their own work and make improvements □ Feedback includes specific and timely guidance □ Demonstrates consistent, relevant data collection 3E.
-Flexibility and Responsiveness Click here to enter text. ☐ When improvising becomes necessary, Specialist makes adjustments to the lesson ☐ Specialist incorporates students' interests and questions into the sessions ☐ Specialist conveys to students that s/he has other approaches to try when they experience difficulty
+Promotes STEP and Develops Community Training Sites Specialist considers the student's age, experience, interest and post-secondary goals in locating a training placement.
+Specialist evaluates students to determine any accommodations needed for student success at any site.
+Specialist provides for a job coach when needed Specialist establishes an employment network to include volunteer to paid experiences 3D.
+Assesses Student Progress in STEP Specialist makes the standards of high quality work clear Students are invited to assess their own work and make improvements Feedback includes specific and timely guidance Demonstrates consistent, relevant data collection 3E.
+Flexibility and Responsiveness When improvising becomes necessary, Specialist makes adjustments to the lesson Specialist incorporates students' interests and questions into the sessions Specialist conveys to students that s/he has other approaches to try when they experience difficulty